metrorailings/OwlBlog/content/posts/week-13-insights.md

 ## Rams @ Cardinals

 Rams with a major coverage bust on Arizona's first drive, with too many defenders chasing around DeAndre Hopkins.

+Josh Hill has been playing pretty well as the Rams second cornerback.